How to Create a High Converting Landing Page

 A landing page is one of the pages on the website or a specifically created separate page.

 All-in-all, the main landing page aim is a conversion raise.
 And you shouldn’t connect it with the sales increase only.
 The landing page should support your company’s marketing goal.
-Accordingly, conversion can mean acknowledgment with a new product, participating in a webinar, attending a conference, and so on.
+Accordingly, conversion can mean acknowledgment of a new product, participating in a webinar, attending a conference, and so on.

 Sometimes, a landing page equals a homepage.
 Optinmoster shares that 77% of landing pages are represented as a homepage.
 But you should understand that there’s also a hint to it.

 If your site’s homepage aims to convert - you can consider it as a landing page.
 So, generally try not to confuse these two page types.

 Also, a landing page’s differential feature is how users find it.
 Firstly, it may be an organic search.
 That’s because this page contains enough keywords and can support the search intent.
 Secondly, it may be a paid ad.
 Marketers promote it this way to ensure that relevant prospects may see it on SERP.